The subjective, human experience of emotions comprises a wide, colorful continuum of feelings.

 The construct of emotional wellbeing lies within the broader understanding of mental health.
 The lack of emotions does not equal emotional health, just as the lack of mental illness does not equal mental health.
 Someone suppressing emotions, especially from childhood, may not be as emotionally healthy as someone vulnerable enough to express their emotions.

 Daily life offers a continuous series of ups and downs.
 Like ocean waves, our days come with highs and lows.
-An emotionally healthy individual will be able to ride the waves of feelings without getting stalled or creamed by a big, emotionally disruptive wave.
+An emotionally healthy individual will be able to ride the waves of feelings without being disrupted by a big, emotionally disruptive wave.

 Taking into consideration differences in material wealth and individual life circumstances is important.
 Having financial means to more efficiently self-manage emotions makes emotional health more easily attainable.
 Environmental factors do influence the abilities to express feelings.

 Emotional distress leaves people susceptible to physical illness.
-Some studies have shown that ailments like cardiovascular disease and immune system repression can be linked to emotional distress (Stewart-Brown, S., 1998).
-Studies on emotional distress and the underlying neurological circuitry indicate a connection with substance abuse and other dysfunctional behaviors (Sinha, R. et al., 2004).
+Some studies have shown that ailments like cardiovascular disease and immune system repression can be linked to emotional distress (Stewart-Brown, 1998).
+Studies on emotional distress and the underlying neurological circuitry indicate a connection with substance abuse and other dysfunctional behaviors (Sinha, Lacadie, Skudlarski, & Wexler, 2004).

 There is potential emotional distress around every corner.
-A person who practices a healthy emotional lifestyle will be better able to handle that big wave when the swell builds.
-Like a physically healthy lifestyle, the long term benefits are abundant.
+Someone who practices a healthy emotional lifestyle will be better able to handle big waves when the swell builds.
+Like a physically healthy lifestyle, the long-term benefits are abundant.

 9 Characteristics of the Emotionally Healthy Person